Ecconia/Ecconia-LogicWorld-Mods/FixCompiler/Readme.md

 With this mod, you can however use all the mods at the same time without running into this issue.

+### Only on the server:

+**WARNING: Even with this mod the LW server WILL CRASH, the first time this mod gets compiled.**\
+Only if you are compiling other mods at the same time.
+But after that one last crash this mod will be functional.

 ### Technical:

 Harmony creates and injects an assembly called `HarmonySolidState`, to manage itself.\